George P. Wetmore

-George Peabody Wetmore (August 2, 1846 – September 11, 1921) was an American politician who was the 37th Governor of, and a Senator from, Rhode Island.
+George Peabody Wetmore (August 2, 1846 – September 11, 1921) was an American politician who was the 37th governor of Rhode Island.
+He later served as a United States senator for the same state.

 Early life

-George Peabody Wetmore was born in London, England, during a visit of his parents, William Shepard Wetmore, a wealthy Yankee trader, and Anstiss Derby Rogers (1822–1889), abroad.
+George Peabody Wetmore was born in London, England, during a visit of his parents, William Shepard Wetmore, a wealthy Yankee trader, and Anstiss Derby Rogers, abroad.
 He received his early education at the private schools of Messrs.
 Reed and Thurston and of the Rev. William C. Leverett in Newport, Rhode Island.
 His great-grandfather was politician Benjamin Pickman Jr., who served as a Congressman from Massachusetts.
 His second great-grandfather was the merchant Elias Hasket Derby, and Derby's wife, Elizabeth Crowninshield Derby, was a member of the prominent Crowninshield family.

 He graduated from Yale College in 1867, where he was a member of Skull and Bones.
 After graduation, he studied for two years at the Columbia Law School.
 He received the degree of LL.B. in 1869, and was admitted to the bars of Rhode Island and New York the same year, although he never practiced.